dikuw/mern-passport/README.md

 - Moved controlling functions from routes to controllers
 - Split controlling functions into distinct functions
 - Replaced ghost divs with React.Fragment
+- Added automatic login of new user after registering

 ### Installing